bioball/bioball.github.io/_posts/2015-10-10-writing-monads-in-javascript.md

 ## Parsers and Serializers

-I think things like Option types are totally useless unless there's an easy way to interop with vanilla JS objects.
+I think things like `Option` are totally useless unless there's an easy way to interop with vanilla JS objects.
 There needs to be some repeatable way to serialize and deserialize to monadic values.
 For example:

 ```json
 {